 Peer and Family Supports

-NAMI Washington County (National Alliance on Mental Illness): NAMI Washington County is a peer organization dedicated to improving the quality of life for individuals and families impacted by mental illness through education, support and advocacy.
+NAMI of Washington County (National Alliance on Mental Illness) is a peer organization that helps people living with mental illness.
+NAMI provides education, support groups and advocacy.
 Call 503-356-6835 for more information.

-Oregon Family Support Network (OFSN): Provides peer support for families who are participating in the Wraparound Program.
-OFSN also operates the Reach Out Oregon website and Warmline (1-833-732-2467) that offers support and resources for families across Washington County and the State of Oregon.
+The Oregon Family Support Network (OFSN) offers peer support for families enrolled in the Wraparound Program.
 For more information on OFSN call 971-209-9292.
+OFSN also operates the Reach Out Oregon website and warmline (1-833-732-2467) that offers support and resources for families.